-That’s why both Kelly and I invested in this Jacket.
-We bought these jackets several years ago and they come with us on every trip.
-With our Fjällräven Keb Eco-Shell Jacket on our backs, we know we can get off the beaten track in rain or shine and keep exploring all year round.
+That’s why I invested in this Jacket.
+I bought these jacket several years ago and they come with me on every trip.
+With my Fjällräven Keb Eco-Shell Jacket on my back, I know we can get off the beaten track in rain or shine and keep exploring all year round.

 Key Features of the Fjällräven Keb Eco-Shell Jacket

 The Fjällräven Keb Eco-Shell Jacket is ultra-waterproof.
 Most people look for Gore-Tex when buying a waterproof shell but Fjällräven’s three-layer Eco-Shell fabric has its many benefits.
 The Eco-Shell is 30.000 mm waterproof, which is extremely waterproof, has 26.000 breathability rating, which is extremely breathable and is also durable.
 The garment is stretchy which makes it comfortable to wear.

 Function comes first, but Fjällräven is committed to environmentally-friendly production.
 Eco-shell is made from recyclable polyester and treated with fluorocarbon-free impregnation.

 The design of the Fjällräven Keb Eco-Shell Jacket is minimalist and allows for great freedom of movement.
 The openings on the jacket ensure lots of ventilation.
 The main zipper works both ways and has an inner protective flap, so you can unzip it a bit when you need some air without getting wet.
 There are also 2-way zipped side vents running from the underarms to the hem that are convenient to slip open when you overheat.